jacderida/devbox/README.md

 * Restart Emacs and the `use-package` package should install all the packages specified in `~/.emacs`.

 If you're running Emacs on a Windows host, the steps are pretty much identical to this.

+### i3

+My configuration for i3 uses the Windows Key as the modifier and h, j, k and l for the directions when switching between Windows.
+If running devbox on a Windows host, Windows Key + l is bound to lock the Windows host, so it will lock the entire machine any time you want to move right.
+You can disable this on the Windows host by editing the registry.
+Under `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Policies\System`, create a new DWORD value named `DisableLockWorkstation` and set it to `1`.
+It takes effect immediately, without a restart.